commanded/eventstore/guides/Getting Started.md

         url: "postgres://postgres:postgres@localhost/eventstore"
       ```

+      **Note:** Some managed database providers (such as DigitalOcean) don't provide access to the default `postgres` database.
+In such case, you can specify a default database in the following way:

+      ```elixir
+      config :my_app, MyApp.EventStore,
+        default_database: "defaultdb",
+      ```

       **Note:** To use an EventStore with Commanded you should configure the event
       store to use Commanded's JSON serializer which provides additional support for
       JSON decoding: